WakelandBranz/Freshman-Year-S1-Notes/DATA 110 - Balan/Exam Study/New Quiz.md

 According to best practices for data visualization, which of the following should you do?

 a.
-Use as many colors as possible b.
-Include gridlines for precision c.
-Maximize the data-to-ink ratio d.
+Use as many colors as possible
+===b.
+Include gridlines for precision ===
+c.
+Maximize the data-to-ink ratio
+d.
 Use small fonts to fit more information

 ---